-ADDITIONAL ACTIVITIES PRIORITIZED FOR IMPLEMENTATION 4.
-Proactively analyze and develop educational materials that interpret and communicate key findings of national reports focused on homelessness and featuring California data, such as HUD's Point-in-Time count data and reporting.
-HCFC hcd, dss, dhcs Ongoing throughout FYs 20-21, 21-22, and 22-23 Process Measure: Development of materials and dissemination plan; incorporate information into analysis and guidance.
+• • • 3.
+Prepare public facing materials and articles based upon data and information drawn from the HDIS warehouse, to educate the public on challenges, activities, and implementation of programs and resources.
+HCFC HCD, DSS Utilize ongoing reports and dashboards as source throughout FYs 20-21, 21-22, and 22-23 Output Measure: Annual compilation of public-facing materials developed focused on these topics. Α[DDITIONAL ACTIVITIES PRIORITIZED FOR IMP PLEMENTATION 4.
+Proactively analyze and develop educational materials that interpret and communicate key findings of national reports focused on HCFC HCD, DSS, DHCS Ongoing throughout FYs 20-21, 21-22, and 22-23 Process Measure: Development of materials and dissemination plan; incorporate information into analysis and guidance. homelessness and featuring California data, such as HUD's PIT count data and reporting.
 Output Measure: Annual compilation of educational materials developed focused on these topics.